 A hearing to determine whether the prosecution has introduced enough evidence that, if believed at trial, would support a conviction.

 A hearing conducted in accordance with Part XVIII of the Criminal Code, before an accused is placed on trial for an indictable offence.
 An accused will either be committed for trial or discharged at the end of the preliminary inquiry.
-Originally a preliminary inquiry was presumptively required in the case of all indictable offences, although it could be waived, but in its current form the preliminary inquiry is held on request and might be restricted to particular issues, and is only available for offences punishable by fourteen years imprisonment or more.
+Originally, a preliminary inquiry was presumptively required in the case of all indictable offences (although it could be waived), but in its current form, the preliminary inquiry is held on request, will usually be restricted to particular issues, and is only available for offences punishable by fourteen years imprisonment or more.

 The proceeding at which the Crown must present its evidence against an accused in order to show that it has a tenable case that warrants proceeding to trial.
 It is presided over by a trial court judge.